 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This fiction is a hardcover edition that was published by HarperCollins on March 26, 2002 and has 320 pages.
+fiction that was published by HarperCollins on March 26, 2002 and has 320 pages.

 Explore it on Goodreads or Amazon.